andrewmouldon/mixture-of-convolutions/README.md

 ## Initialization and Learning Rate

-The recommended initialization and learning rate depends on whether the **convolution-affected representation is normalized before it contributes to the residual stream**.
+The appropriate initialization depends on how the architecture controls the forward scale of the convolution-affected computation.

-For the query and key convolutions, this corresponds to normalizing the convolved Q/K representations before attention, e.g. with QK normalization.
+MoC can be initialized at a very small scale when a downstream normalization prevents that small parameter scale from substantially changing the scale of the representation seen by the rest of the model.
+Otherwise, a variance-preserving fan-in initialization is a safer default.

+The normalization does not necessarily need to be applied immediately after the convolution.
+For example, in the experiments in the paper:

+* convolved queries and keys are normalized before attention using QK normalization;
-For the value convolution, the relevant normalization is applied **after sequence mixing** to the retrieved value / attention output, before the output projection and residual update.
+* convolved values are not normalized directly, but the retrieved value / sequence-mixing output is normalized before the output projection.

-This post-sequence-mixing normalization is already part of architectures such as Gated DeltaNet.
-It is not part of a standard Transformer block.
+Thus, the relevant question is not strictly *where* normalization occurs, but whether the architecture keeps the output scale of the convolution-affected computation well controlled.

-### With downstream normalization
+### Small initialization with downstream scale normalization

-If the convolution-affected representation is normalized downstream — for example:

-- Q/K are normalized after convolution and before attention, and
-- the sequence-mixing output is normalized before the output projection / residual update,

-use:
+When the architecture provides suitable downstream normalization, use:

 ```python
 init_std = 0.002
 ```

-with a standard learning rate such as:
+with a standard AdamW learning rate such as:

 ```text
 AdamW LR = 1e-3